-Table Base Information Population Approach oach Mathadalami Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1.1: Asset useful life 3.1.1.a Description (list each individual balance sheet item), Acquisition date, Useful life years, Reason for choosing this useful life Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) Description (list each individual balance sheet item) The 'Description' column was referenced from the 'Description' column as listed in: • Table 3.3.1: Fixed assets at cost - pipeline assets • Table 3.3.2: Shared assets at cost (less straight line depreciation) Assets under construction (AUC) are assets that are still in the process of being constructed and not yet installed ready for use, therefore they are excluded from Table 3.1.1 EGP does not depreciate land but does for easements.
+Table Base Base Information Source Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 3.1.1: Asset useful life 3.1.1.a Description (list each individual balance sheet item), Acquisition date, Useful life years, Reason for choosing this useful life Actual Table 3.3.1: Pipeline assets at cost Table 3.3.2: Shared assets at cost Description (list each individual balance sheet item) The 'Description' column was referenced from the 'Description' column as listed in: • Table 3.3.1: Pipeline assets at cost • Table 3.3.2: Shared assets at cost Assets under construction (AUC) are assets that are still in the process of being constructed and not yet installed ready for use, therefore they are excluded from Table 3.1.1 EGP does not depreciate land but does for easements.
 In accordance with the Guideline the impact of easement depreciation has been removed (Non-scheme financial reporting guideline (Guideline) section 3.2.1).
 Therefore land and easements depreciation are excluded from Table 3.1.1 Acquisition date The assets in the FAMR sourced from SAP, have been aggregated into similar 'Description' items in Table 3.1.1.
-Because there were too many separate assets in the FAMR to report them separately in Table 3.1.1, therefore the acquisition date is reported as 'various acquisition dates'.
-N/A
+Because there were too many separate assets in the FAMR to report them separately in Table 3.1.1, therefore the acquisition N/A date is reported as 'various acquisition dates'.
+Useful life years A FAMR lists individual assets that contain the following information: